loyd/top-type-sizes/README.md

 OPTIONS:
     -e, --exclude <exclude>...
-Excludes types that match these patterns -f, --filter <filter>...
+Excludes types that match these patterns -p, --expand <expand>...
+Shows only types that match these patterns and their children, heuristically -f, --filter <filter>...
 Shows only types that match these patterns -h, --hide-less <hide-less>    Hides fields with size less than this value [default: 0] -l, --limit <limit>            Shows only this number of top types [default: 100]